 Broader trends are also at play here.
 Mainstream media has been sounding the alarm over what some analysts perceive to be a looming worldwide overpopulation problem, which they predict will result in inadequate worldwide water resources.
 This barrage of information has influenced consumer perception, and is contributing to increased interest in water efficient solutions at home, particularly in California and the American southwest.

-Californians have good reason for concern, as they are feeling the effects of recent drought conditions in their area.
+Californians have good reason for concern, as they are feeling the effects of drought conditions in their area.
+As of early 2018, officials were reporting that moderate drought conditions are a concern in 44 percent of the state.
 Many southwesterners are in search of ways to lower their overall water consumption — and also to lower the corresponding water bills they have to pay.